aylanonsense/simulsim/README.md

 ## Tests
 simulsim uses [busted](https://olivinelabs.com/busted/) for running tests, [LuaCov](https://keplerproject.github.io/luacov/) for code coverage, and [Luacov-console](https://github.com/spacewander/luacov-console) for visualizing code coverage.

-To get started, install all of these dependencies using [LuaRocks](https://luarocks.org/):
+You can install all of these dependencies using [LuaRocks](https://luarocks.org/):

     luarocks install busted
     luarocks install luacov